open-mmlab/mmsegmentation/docs/en/advanced_guides/models.md

 # Models

 We usually define a neural network in a deep learning task as a model, and this model is the core of an algorithm.
 [MMEngine](https://github.com/open-mmlab/mmengine) abstracts a unified model [BaseModel](https://github.com/open-mmlab/mmengine/blob/main/mmengine/model/base_model/base_model.py#L16) to standardize the interfaces for training, testing and other processes.
-All models implemented by MMSegmentation inherit from `BaseModel`, but we have re-implemented some of the interfaces for semantic segmentation tasks.
+All models implemented by MMSegmentation inherit from `BaseModel`, and in MMSegmentation we implemented forward and added some functions for the semantic segmentation algorithm.

 ## Common components

 ### Segmentor

 In MMSegmentation, we abstract the network architecture as a **Segmentor**, it is a model that contains all components of a network.
-We have already implemented **EncoderDecoder** and **CascadeEncoderDecoder**, which typically consist of **backbone**, **decode_head**, **auxiliary_head**.
+We have already implemented **EncoderDecoder** and **CascadeEncoderDecoder**, which typically consist of **Data preprocessor**, **Backbone**, **Decode head** and **Auxiliary head**.

+### Data preprocessor

+**Data preprocessor** is the part that copies data to the target device and preprocesses the data into the model input format.

 ### Backbone